Azure/iotedge-lorawan-starterkit/docs/adr/010_device_request_queue.md

 ## Decision

+All operations for a particular device requiring the IoT Hub connection are to be executed in a serial/exclusive fashion on the `LoRaDevice` itself.
+This will ensure that there is only one operation acting on the connection at any given time.
+Making each execution exclusive (think queue) gives a deterministic way of adding a close operation without affecting any other operations that may be in flight.

+Unfortunately, the initialization of a `LoRaDevice` cannot be addressed with the same approach since it requires a two-step initialization per its current design.
+That is, a `LoRaDevice` is _minimally initialized_ when created so its `InitializeAsync` method can be called to fetch the twin information.
+Until that completes, a `LoRaDevice` is not considered technically ready for being put in the cache.
+Since a `LoRaDevice` cannot be discovered during its initialization, it cannot be synchronized with the other operations.
+To work around this,m load operations will be synchronized in the `LoRaDeviceRegistry` to ensure there is only ever one operation loading the twins for a particular DevEUI.
+It was also decided that closing the connection after initialization is the easiest approach to delay the connection ownership decision to after the arrival of the first message.

-Use the approach to simplify the entire flow and processing of a message into a simple request-response model.
+The approach to simplify the entire flow and processing of a message into a simple request-response model will be taken a stretch goal so that the connection management can be implemented and tested earlier.
 A quick spike demonstrated that the changes to the main code base would be fairly contained and the largest impact is expected to be in adapting the tests (which could also be done with a stop-gap measure where the tests are adapted after the initial refactoring of the code base).

-All operations for a particular device requiring the IoT hub connection, are requested to be executed on the `LoRaDevice` itself.
-The `LoRaDevice` becomes a singleton.
-This will ensure, we only have one operation acting on the connection and allows us to have a deterministic way of adding a close operation without affecting any other operations currently being processed.
-The approach has a problem with the creation of the devices.
-A `LoRaDevice` requires the twins to be valid.
-That operation can't be synchronized on the `LoRaDevice` as that instance is technically not available.
-Since it is not available, there should be no operation coming in, or those should also trigger the load.
-A simple solution is to synchronize both load operations in the `LoRaDeviceRegistry` and make sure there is only ever 1 operation loading the twins for a particular DevEui.
-We also concluded that closing the connection after initialization is the easiest approach to delay the connection ownership decision to after the first message has arrived.

-Based on a spike of the refactoring this would require, it seems plausible to achieve the refactoring of the actual code base within two weekly sprints.
+Based on a spike of the changes the simple request-response model would require, it seems plausible to achieve the refactoring within (at most) two weekly sprints.
 It is expected that the bulk of the time will be spent in refactoring the test code.

 ## Consequences